 - You are a resident of the receiving state.

-- You have family members who live in the receiving state and are willing and able to assist with your plan of supervision.
+- You have family members who live in the receiving state and are willing and able to assist with your supervision plan.

 - You can obtain a job in the receiving state or possess other financial means to support yourself.

-- You are a civilian on probation in Texas but married to a spouse who has been deployed to the receiving state.
+- You are a civilian on probation in Texas but married to a spouse deployed to the receiving state.

 Along similar lines, if you or your spouse hold a non-military job and a transfer to another state is necessary as a condition of maintaining your employment, you are eligible for a mandatory transfer under the Interstate Compact, assuming the person on probation still meets all of the other conditions described above.

 Even if you do not qualify for a mandatory transfer of supervision, you can still apply for a discretionary transfer under the Interstate Compact.
-Keep in mind, however, that discretionary means just that–neither the sending nor the receiving state is obligated to grant your request.
+Remember, however, that discretionary means that neither the sending nor the receiving state is obligated to grant your request.
 Under the Interstate Compact, the sending state must provide “sufficient documentation” to justify an offender’s request.
 But the receiving state is still free to say no, provided they specify their reasons.

 Also note that even in mandatory transfer cases, the receiving state still has the right to conduct an investigation to ensure the offender meets all of the requirements under the Interstate Compact.
-According to the terms of the agreement, the receiving state typically has 45 calendar days from the receipt of the sending state’s request to complete its investigation.
+According to the terms of the agreement, the receiving state typically has 45 calendar days from receiving the sending state’s request to complete its investigation.

 This is only a brief overview of the Interstate Compact and how it works.
-If you have any further questions about how transferring your probation to or from another state may apply to your family situation, you need to speak with a qualified criminal lawyer in Collin County.
+Suppose you have any further questions about how transferring your probation to or from another state may apply to your family situation.
+In that case, you must speak with a qualified criminal lawyer in Collin County.
 Contact the dedicated Collin County probation violation lawyers at Rosenthal Kalabus & Therrian if you need immediate legal advice or assistance.